MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ---
 # Limitations

 There is no "one size fits all" solution for a Center of Excellence (CoE).
-Some companies will want a very restrictive set of rules on their organization in hopes of mitigating the unknown, while others will want to let users personally explore without limitations.
+Some companies will want a restrictive set of rules on their organization in hopes of mitigating the unknown, while others will want to let users personally explore without limitations.
 Because of this, the CoE Starter Kit doesn't come equipped with a set of design patterns for everyone.
-For example, there are no components that are configured to automatically delete resources, because we didn't want to provide a tool that might unintentionally disrupt a business.
-Therefore, if your organization wants a more restrictive implementation, it must implement those restrictions in addition to using the tools from the starter kit.
+If your organization wants a more restrictive implementation, it must implement those restrictions in addition to using the tools from the starter kit.

 The following sections describe limitations for some components.

 ## Long running flows

-There are some flows which crawl the tenant in order to do their work.
+There are some flows, which crawl the tenant in order to do their work.
 Specifically, the inventory flows in Core solution and the start archival flows in Governance solution.

 To help ensure service levels, availability, and quality, there are entitlement limits to the number of requests users can make each day across Power Apps, Power Automate.
 Learn more: [Requests limits and allocations](https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations)

 Larger tenants might require a per flow license in order for these flows to complete in a timely manner.
-[Power Automate License Pricing](https://flow.microsoft.com/pricing/)
+More information: [Power Automate License Pricing](https://flow.microsoft.com/pricing/)

 >[!TIP]
 >The first run of the Sync flows in the Core Solution will run long as it will do an update for every flow/app/etc in the tenant.
 Subsequent runs  will only update apps/flows/etc that have changed since the last run and so these will not require a per flow license for most tenants.

 ## Flows that use the Common Data Service (Current Environment) connector

 The Admin | Sync Template v3 (Flows) and CLEANUP - Admin | Sync Template v3 (Connection Status) will fail to collect inventory information for flows that use the Common Data Service (Current Environment) connector.
-The [Get Flow as Admin](https://docs.microsoft.com/connectors/flowmanagement/) currently has a limitation, where flows using that connector can not be retrieved.
+The [Get Flow as Admin](https://docs.microsoft.com/connectors/flowmanagement/) currently has a limitation, where flows using that connector cannot be retrieved.

 ## Timeouts in the Admin | Sync Template v3

-The Dataverse connector might experience some throttling limits if the tenant has a lot of resources.
+The Dataverse connector might experience some throttling limits if the tenant has many resources.
 If you see 429 errors in the flow run history occurring in later runs, you can try the following resolution steps:

 - **Configure the retry policy**
   1. Open **Admin \| Sync Template v3**, and then select **Edit**.